-On June 7, 2015, the people of St. John’s voted to call Rev. Linnéa Clark as their pastor.
+In 2015, the Rev. Linnéa Clark became the ninth called pastor of St. John’s.
 Pastor Linnéa, a native of western Massachusetts, holds a Master of Divinity degree from Yale Divinity School and Yale’s Institute of Sacred Music.
 She also holds a Bachelor of Arts degree from Yale University in Reformation history and in music.
 Before coming to St. John’s, she served ecumenical and Lutheran congregations in Connecticut and Delaware and offered pastoral care in hospice and hospital settings.
-Now, she lives in Melrose Park with Lily and Rosie, her silly and adventurous cats.
-Pastor Linnéa enjoys knitting, writing liturgical music, singing American shape-note music, and cold weather.
+Now, she lives in Melrose Park with her cats Lily, Rosie, and Lacie.
+Pastor Linnéa enjoys knitting and spinning, writing liturgical music, singing American shape-note music, and cold weather.

 Chuck Griffin, Jr.